Positive curvature and discrete abelian symmetry: Applications of the Connectedness Lemma

 \subsection{From periodic cohomology to homotopy type}

 In this section, we demonstrate how to transition from $1$-, $2$-, $3$-, or $4$-periodic cohomology to a computation of the homotopy type.
-This requires additional assumptions and, in fact, is not always possible.
-An example of when we cannot do this is when we prove that a four-periodic cohomology ring looks like that of $\HP^k$ but then we are unable to conclude rigidity up to homotopy.
+This requires additional assumptions and, we note, cannot always be accomplished.
+In particular, knowing that a four-periodic cohomology ring looks like that of $\HP^k$ is, in general, not enough to allow us to conclude rigidity up to homotopy equivalence.

 The proof strategy is always to compute the fundamental group and the cohomology of the universal cover.
-When these invariants agree with a sphere, real projective space, lens space, or complex projective space, we automatically get homotopy rigidity by applying the following, which combines a couple of results in the existing literature.
+When these invariants agree with a sphere, real projective space, lens space, or complex projective space, we automatically get homotopy rigidity by applying the following theorem, which combines some results in the existing literature.

 \begin{theorem} Let $M^n$ be a closed, smooth manifold, and let $\widetilde M^n$ denote the universal cover.
 The following hold: \begin{enumerate} \item If $\pi_1(M)$ is cyclic and $\widetilde M$ is a cohomology sphere, then $M$ is homotopy equivalent to $S^n$, $\RP^n$, or $S^n/\Z_l$ for some $l \geq 3$.
 In the last case, $n$ is odd; and \item If $M$ is simply connected and has the cohomology of $\CP^{\frac n 2}$, then $M$ is homotopy equivalent to $\CP^{\frac n 2}$. \end{enumerate} \end{theorem}